Jane Zhang

-1984–2004: Early life
+Early life

 Zhāng Liàngyǐng, known popularly as Jane Zhang, was born in Chengdu, Sichuan, on October 11, 1984.
 She took the English name "Jane" when she was at school, stating in an interview that she had "always liked the novel Jane Eyre" and paid homage to the novel in an EP.
 Her father, Zhang Huaqing (张华清), was a long-distance truck driver whose work frequently took him away from home; her mother, Zhang Guiying (张桂英), was a department-store assistant during that time.
 Zhang noted in an interview that "her parents divorced early [though she] did not realize the secret until years later".
 At the age of 15, Zhang's father died and "her mother was laid off from her job", so Zhang sang at a public bar to help support the family, adding to the 100 yuan per month she received from her late father's family.
 She told an interviewer in 2007 that she "lived in a bar for 6 years".

+Zhang entered Sichuan University Foreign Language College for undergraduate studies in 2003.
+She began her singing career by winning third place at the Chinese singing contest, Super Girl, in 2005, and signed with Huayi Music the following year.